Blanche Knopf

-Blanche Wolf Knopf (July 30, 1894 – June 4, 1966) was the president of Alfred A. Knopf, Inc., and wife of publisher Alfred A. Knopf Sr., with whom she established the firm in 1915.
-Blanche traveled the world seeking new authors and was especially influential in the publication of European and Latin American literature in the United States.
+Blanche Wolf Knopf (July 30, 1894 – June 4, 1966) was an American book publisher who was the president of Alfred A. Knopf, Inc., and wife of Alfred A. Knopf Sr., with whom she established the firm in 1915.
+She traveled the world seeking new authors and was especially influential in the publication of European and Latin American literature in the United States.

-Biography

-Family and early life
+Early life and education

-Blanche Wolf was born in 1894 on the Upper West Side of New York City to to a Jewish family; her parents were Julius and Bertha (née Samuels) Wolf.
-Blanche told others that Julius had been a jeweler in Vienna but in fact he had been a day laborer in Bavaria.
-After coming to America, he co-owned a millinery business (from which he divested before it went bankrupt), and later he owned the second largest children's hat company in the country.
-Her mother, Bertha, was the daughter of Lehman Samuels who co-owned Samuels Brothers, which was at one point the largest exporter of cattle in America.
+Blanche Wolf was born July 30, 1894, on the Upper West Side of New York City to a Jewish family; her parents were Julius and Bertha (née Samuels) Wolf.
+Blanche told others that Julius had been a jeweler in Vienna, but he had been a day laborer in Bavaria.
+After coming to America, he co-owned a millinery business (which he divested before it went bankrupt), and later, he owned the second-largest children's hat company in the country.
+Her mother, Bertha, was the daughter of Lehman Samuels, who co-owned Samuels Brothers, which was at one point the largest cattle exporter in America.

 Blanche attended the Gardner School for Girls on the Upper East Side of New York City.

-Blanche was introduced to Alfred A. Knopf at a party at the Lawrence Athletic Club in Lawrence, New York, in 1911.
+In 1911, she was introduced to Alfred A. Knopf Sr. at a party at the Lawrence Athletic Club in Lawrence, New York.
 Their relationship was built on their mutual interest in books.
-Blanche said of their relationship, "Alfred had realized I read books constantly and he had never met a girl who did....
+As Blanche Knopf said: "Alfred had realized I read books constantly and he had never met a girl who did....
 I saw him and [all we did was] talk books, and nobody liked him — my family least of all.
 But I did, because I had someone to talk books to and we talked of making books....
 We decided we would get married and make books and publish them."
 They were married on April 4, 1916, at the St. Regis Hotel in New York.
 Their first home, which they called Sans Souci (meaning carefree), was in Hartsdale, New York.

 Their son, Alfred A. Knopf Jr., known as "Pat", was born on June 17, 1918.
 After Pat's birth, Blanche and Alfred moved back to Manhattan.